-Our ability to grow our business and generate revenue depends on retaining, expanding, and effectively monetizing our total user base, including by increasing the number of subscribers to our premium service ("Premium Service") and the number of users of our ad-supported service ("Ad-Supported Service", and together with the Premium Service, the "Service") and finding ways to monetize our products and services.
+Our ability to grow our business and generate revenue depends on retaining, expanding, and effectively monetizing our total user base, including by increasing the number of subscribers to our premium service ("Premium Service") and other subscription offerings (together with the Premium Service, "Subscription Offerings") and the number of users of our ad-supported service ("Ad-Supported Service", and together with the Subscription Offerings, the "Service") and finding ways to monetize our products and services.
 We must convince prospective users of the benefits of our Service and our existing users of the continuing value of our Service.
 Our ability to attract new users, retain existing users, and engage active users depends in large part on our ability to continue to offer exceptional technologies and products, compelling content, competitive pricing, superior functionality, and an engaging user experience.
 Some of our competitors, including Apple, Alphabet, and Amazon, have developed, and are continuing to develop, devices for which their audio streaming services are preloaded or may also be set as the default providers, which puts us at a significant competitive disadvantage.
 As consumer tastes and preferences change on the internet and with mobile and other connected products, including cars, in-home, and wearable devices, we will need to enhance and improve our existing Service, introduce new services and features, and maintain our competitive position with additional technological advances and an adaptable platform.
 From time to time, we have adjusted in the past, and may adjust in the future, our subscription pricing, plans, or our pricing model, which may not be well-received by consumers and could negatively impact our ability to attract and retain users or generate revenue.
-If we fail to keep pace with technological advances or fail to offer compelling product offerings and state-of-the-art delivery platforms with competitive pricing that consumers perceive to be of value, our ability to grow or sustain the reach of our Service, attract and retain users, and monetize our products and services may be adversely affected.
+If we fail to keep pace with technological advances or fail to offer compelling product offerings and state-of-the-art delivery platforms with competitive pricing that consumers perceive to be of value, our ability to grow or susta

-In order to increase our advertising revenue, we seek to increase the listening time that our users spend on our Service or find new opportunities to deliver advertising to users on the Service, such as through podcasts and other opportunities relating to content promotion to users.
-The more content users stream on our Service, the more advertising inventory we generally have to sell.
-Further, growth in our user base increases the size and scope of user pools targeted by advertisers, which improves our ability to deliver relevant advertising to those users in a manner that maximizes our advertising customers' return on investment and that ultimately allows us to better demonstrate the effectiveness of our advertising solutions and justifies a pricing structure that is advantageous for us.
-If we fail to grow our user base, the amount of content streamed, and the listening time that our users spend on our Service, we may be unable to grow our advertising revenue.
-Moreover, given that subscribers to our Premium Service ("Premium Subscribers") are sourced primarily from converting users of our Ad-Supported Service ("Ad-Supported Users"), any failure to grow our Ad-Supported User base or convert Ad-Supported Users to Premium Subscribers may negatively impact our revenue.
+In order to increase our advertising revenue, we seek to increase the time that our users spend on our Service and expand our opportunities to deliver advertising to users, such as through podcasts (including off-platform) and other opportunities relating to content promotion to users.
+The more content users stream, the more advertising inventory we generally have to sell.
+Further, growth in our user base increases the size and scope of user pools targeted by advertisers, which improves our ability to deliver relevant advertising to those users in a manner that achieves our advertising customers' return on investment goals and that ultimately allows us to better demonstrate the effectiveness of our advertising solutions and justifies a pricing structure that is advantageous for us.
+If we fail to grow our user base, the amount of content streamed, and the time that our users spend on our Service, we may be unable to grow our advertising revenue.
+Moreover, given that subscribers to our Premium Service are sourced primarily from converting users of our Ad-Supported Service ("Ad-Supported Users"), any failure to grow our Ad-Supported User base or convert them to our Premium Service may negatively impact our revenue.